 3 Brand Communication Tips for Big Brands from a Former C-Suite Executive

-The number one marketing challenge of any big corporate brand is building a personable relationship with customers.
+The number one marketing challenge of any big corporate brand is building a personable relationship with customers using strategic brand communications.
 With the rise of social networking, the internet has become the holy grail of brand communications to the masses.
-Never before has it been easier for brands to establish a brand voice and connect with customers all across the world.
+Never before has it been easier for brands to establish a brand voice, communicate your brand messages, and connect with customers all across the world.

 I sat down with Ferg Devins to discuss how big brands can get started with a brand communication strategy and create meaningful conversations with customers.
-Ferg is a PR and communications professional who spent 30 years working at Molson Coors, most recently as the Chief Corporate Affairs Officer in Canada.
-Today, he leads his own consulting firm called “The Devins Network” where he helps brands drive strategic tactical conversations.
+Ferg is a PR and brand communications professional who spent 30 years working at Molson Coors, most recently as the Chief Corporate Affairs Officer in Canada.
+Today, he leads his own consulting firm called “The Devins Network” where he helps brands communicate effectively with their target audiences by driving strategic tactical brand conversations.

 3 Tips for Great Brand Communications